← Work

 The problem

-The government portal for Peruvian legislation routinely took 8–12 seconds to load and fell over under modest traffic.
+The government portal for Peruvian legislation routinely took 8 to 12 seconds to load and fell over under modest traffic.
 Worse than the speed was the comprehension: legal Spanish is dense, amendments are invisible, and there's no way to see how one law connects to another.
 In sessions I ran with lawyers, students and journalists, people gave up before they found what they came for.

 Decision